How to Cope with Stress: Stress Relief Strategies for the Whole Family

 - Meditation and Guided Relaxation

-Movement: Regular exercise has many benefits—it builds strength and cardiovascular health, releases endorphins, and improves sleep, all of which lead to decreased stress and anxiety .
-Even short bursts of movement offer benefit, and moving as a family offers a feeling of connection, which has also been linked to reduced stress.
-So, join your children in a quick game of tag or a living room dance party when you’re short on time; and shoot hoops, take the dog on a long walk, or find a family-friendly bike trail when you have more time for longer stress-relieving outdoor recreation.
+Movement: Regular exercise has many benefits—it builds strength and cardiovascular health, releases endorphins, and improves sleep, all of which lead to decreased stress and anxiety.
+So, join your children in a quick game of tag or a living room dance party when you’re short on time; shoot hoops, take the dog on a long walk, or find a family-friendly bike trail when you have more time for longer stress-relieving outdoor recreation.

-Outdoor Time: Creating a relationship with nature has its benefits.
-It whisks us away from our immediate cares and responsibilities, and beckons us to slow down and appreciate the unique beauty of the scents, colors, and textures of the world around us.
-Even if it is only for five minutes in the backyard, spend a bit of time each day outside aside from the hustle and bustle of commuting from the office or the child care center.
-It can reset and recharge each family member after a hectic, even overactive, day indoors.
+Outdoor Time: Even if it is only for five minutes in the backyard, spend a bit of time each day outside aside from the hustle and bustle of commuting from the office or the child care center.
+Time in nature can reset and recharge each family member after a hectic day indoors.

 Yoga: The combination of movement, strength building, stretching, and a focus on breath, makes yoga a terrific stress reliever for the entire family.
-It helps to build flexibility, coordination, body awareness, and to create a sense of calm and relaxation that extends beyond the experience.
-When adding yoga as a stress management tool, keep in mind that the objective is not a lengthy power yoga session marketed to adults, but a simple, obtainable practice for all family members.
+It helps to build flexibility, coordination, and body awareness, and create a sense of calm and relaxation that extends beyond the experience.
+Keep it short and simple for children.

 Though it may seem next to impossible some days, try to participate in at least one or two activities you enjoy on a regular basis.
 It may help to schedule this time in your day, just as you would a doctor’s appointment or play date.
 By making time for what you enjoy—and sharing it with those you love—you will feel more joy amid the craziness of everyday life…and so will your children.